-A mobile hotspot can have issues with bandwidth, availability, data limits and usage fees.
-Nest products work best with a reliable 24/7 internet connection, so you’d need to keep your mobile hotspot device at home all the time.
-For instance, if your Nest products don’t have a continuous internet connection, you won’t be able to view their status or receive certain notifications to your phone.
+- Mobile hotspots can have issues with bandwidth, availability, data limits and usage fees.
+Nest products work best with a reliable 24/7 Internet connection, so you’d need to keep your mobile hotspot device at home all the time.
+If your Nest products don’t have a continuous Internet connection, you won’t be able to view their status or receive certain notifications to your phone.

-For security reasons, never connect your Nest product to a network you know nothing about, and don’t use someone else’s network without their permission.
+- Public or open networks that anyone can connect to are a security risk.
+For security reasons, never connect your Nest product to a network that you know nothing about, and don’t use someone else’s network without their permission.

 - Guest networks owned by another person can cause issues, even if you have permission from the owner.
 For instance, you might not be able to troubleshoot a Wi-Fi or Internet issue because you can’t access the router settings.